starting at 1 p.m.

 ■ Ease of Use -- Easy to calculate mixing proportions and to apply.

-■ How Applied -- Imidacloprid is labeled for soil injection and soil drench.
+■ How Applied -- Imidacloprid is labeled for soil injection, soil drench, or tablet insertion.
 It's also labeled for foliar spray, but we don't recommend this method in general.

-• Injection depth: Depth of injection is critical for effective treatment!
-Set injection depth in the 2-5 inch range.
+Injection depth: Depth of injection is critical for effective treatment!
+In most cases, set injection depth in the 4-6 inch range.
 The majority of the feeder roots are within 6 inches of the soil surface.
 Deeper roots are mainly for water acquisition and anchorage.
+Note that seedlings and small saplings will have a very shallow feeder root zone at just 2-3 inches below the surface.
 Leaf, twig and limb litter on the surface should be accounted for when calculating injection depth.
 If substantial, it may need to be pushed aside temporarily.
-Injecting too deep is inefficient and risks contaminating groundwater.

-• Injection placement: The majority of the feeder roots are in a dense mat just under the trunk.
-Injecting within 1 foot of the trunk is most efficient, but if necessary, soil injections can be effective when placed within the drip line of the tree.
+Injection placement: The majority of the feeder roots are in a dense mat just under the trunk.
+Injecting within 1 foot of the trunk is most efficient, but if necessary, soil injections can be effective when placed farther out but still within the drip line of the tree.
 This can be useful for protecting trees that are located immediately next to a stream.

-■ Residual Protection -- In the South, it remains effective for an average of 5 - 6 years before retreatment is necessary.
-Hemlocks should be examined for presence of HWA prior to retreatment as reinfestation by HWA might take several years.
+■ Residual Protection -- In the South, Imidacloprid remains effective in the tree for an average of 5 - 6 years before retreatment is necessary; however, hemlocks should be examined for presence of HWA prior to retreatment as reinfestation may occur sooner or later than the average.